 - Multicast route statistics are available for routes only.
-The statistics for <,G> routes are not available. - Multicast route statistics for egress direction is not supported. - When ACL is mapped with hw-module router-stats configuration, you can't modify the ACL.
+The statistics for <,G> routes are not available. - Multicast route statistics for egress direction is supported only for phy intf, phy sub-inf, bundle intf, and bundle sub-intf.
+Rate is not supported for egress stats. - When ACL is mapped with hw-module router-stats configuration, you can't modify the ACL.
 To modify ACLs that are mapped with router-stats, remove the existing hw-module router-stats configuration and update the ACL entries.
 Then, configure the hw-module router-stats again.